Check out our Interactive Map by Clicking Here!

 VCT Route Overall

 This map shows the overall route of the Violet Crown Trail.
 Once complete, the 30-mile trail will provide a unique recreational experience stretching from Zilker Park, south through Sunset Valley to the Lady Bird Johnson Wildflower Center, and continuing further south into the rolling countryside of Hays County.
-The first 6 miles of the trail are now open, and plans are underway to build the next segment of the VCT and open it publicly by 2017.
+The first 6 miles of the trail are now open, and plans are underway to build the next segment of the VCT and open it publicly in 2019.

 VCT at Circle C Ranch